TomPace101/nanopore_diffusion/notes.md

 _TODO_ unit conversion section of problem description: work out conversion factors for the other direction as well.

 # ill-sleep
+- do we need physical lines for the boundaries?
+Do we need the physical surfaces?
 - a new notebook using actual geometry instead of square mesh
 - I need to figure out how to exclude CaCaM in the weak form for diffusion but not electric potential
 - then I need to figure out how to specify the expression for the Neumann boundary condition.